 will be followed at home by the health authorities for a period of 14 days.

 The State of Calamity is in effect through April 24, 2021.
 The terms of this Decree include:

 Mandatory wearing of face coverings in public;

-Exit and entry permitted in Guinea-Bissau only with the presentation of a certificate of negative COVID-19 status (tested within 72 hours of start of travel)
+Exit and entry permitted in Guinea-Bissau only with the presentation of a certificate of negative COVID-19 status (tested within 72 hours of start of travel);

-Restaurants may operate for in-person dining with preventative measures.
+Restaurants may operate with takeaway service;

 Data Source: covidcontrols.co